PKSpeleo/telegram-bot/README.md

 ## What I want to do:
 - [x] Support different bots (server_1, server_2, dev) in one repo.
 - [x] Automatic deploy to different servers
-- [x] But must know who is Boss, what chats are supported and who is known user from supported chat
+- [x] Bot must know who is Boss, what chats are supported and who is known user from supported chat
 - [ ] Update Documentation to collect all necessary information about how to start this bot (with auto deploy) on fresh VPS.
 - [ ] Implement logging to Bosses private chat that someone using the Bot.
 - [ ] Implement same logging to local file on server (with write queue).